 There are two major figures on stage for the world preem of “Thurgood” at the Westport Country Playhouse.
-One is, of course, Supreme Court Justice Thurgood Marshall.
+One is, of course, Supreme Court Justice Thurgood Marshall — the subject of this one-hander bio-play by first-time playwright George Stevens Jr., former American Film Institute helmer and son of the famed film director.
 The other is that of James Earl Jones whose presence and talent give the piece solid B.O. appeal and an added dimension not always in evidence in the script.

 At least at this point in its development, more judicial work needs to be done to flesh out the character of the first African-American on this country’s high court, to make it more than a respectable live visit to the History Channel.

 What the play needs is to dig deeper into the complexities of Marshall and to make his story more of an artful whole.
 Right now the two-act show gives a straightforward biographical account of the man, the grandson of a former slave, who challenged segregation and rose to the highest bench of the land.

 But the paradoxes of the man are merely hinted at.
 Overriding themes of his life are not yet sharpened, and details of his personal life — perhaps out of respect to still-living relatives — are approached with discretion bordering on blandness.
 Aside from a few playful lines about his love of women and drink, this story centers almost exclusively on Marshall’s career in law and the evolution of civil rights in the 20th century.

 Stevens takes Marshall from his Baltimore youth, where he was denied the college of his choice because of his race, to the legal leadership of the NAACP, to his arguing the famous Brown v.
 Board of Education case, to his appointment and tenure on the high bench.